Day One Biopharmaceuticals Inc. (DAWN) Shares Up Despite Recent Market Volatility

-The stock of Day One Biopharmaceuticals Inc. (NASDAQ: DAWN) has increased by 6.39 when compared to last closing price of 12.67.
-Despite this, the company has experienced a 2.20% gain in its stock price over the last five trading sessions.
+Day One Biopharmaceuticals Inc. (NASDAQ: DAWN)’s stock price has gone rise by 5.38 in comparison to its previous close of 13.00, however, the company has experienced a 11.02% increase in its stock price over the last five trading days.

 Is It Worth Investing in Day One Biopharmaceuticals Inc. (NASDAQ: DAWN) Right Now?